rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 Build systems may run build actions in a distributed environment across separate logical filesystems.
 It might also be desirable to run rustdoc in a lock-free parallel mode, where every rustdoc process writes to a disjoint set of files.

-Cargo fully supports cross-crate information, at the cost of requiring read-write access to the documentation root (`target/doc/`).
+Cargo fully supports cross-crate information, at the cost of requiring global read-write access to the doc root (`target/doc`).
 There are significant scalability issues with this approach.

 Rustdoc needing global mutable access to the files that encode this cross-crate information has implications for caching, reproducible builds, and content hashing.
 By adding an option to avoid this mutation, rustdoc will serve as a first-class citizen in non-cargo build systems.